6543/log/README.md

 * Either the context is a part of the logger itself.
 * Or logger is responsible for logging only, and logging context is a separate entity.

 It would be somewhat more SOLID to use the second approach (see "single-responsibility principle").
-But in practice it does not change anything except that an user will need to passthrough two entities through the whole call stack instead of one.
+But in practice it does not change anything except that an user will need to pass-through two entities through the whole call stack instead of one.
 Thus we propose to use the first approach:

 ```go
 type Fields map[string]interface{}